dojohouse/ongaku/README.md

 - Create a copy `.env.config` to `.env`

 ## TODO
+- [ ] Search Spotify songs/albums/artists on the Admin UI instead of copying the Spotify URI
+- [ ] Customized Raspberry PI case
+- [ ] Customized NFC cards
+- [ ] Support for other Music Platforms
 - [x] Create an Empty Tag Record when scanning an unused Music Card to modify on the Admin Dashboard
-- [ ] Mobile UI for Admin Dashboard
 - [x] Guide for Raspberry PI setup
-- [ ] Support for other Music Platforms